samblenny/neokey-totp-token/README.md

 the Ctrl-C thing to get into the CircuitPython REPL.
 From there, import util then call `util.menu()` to see what's available.
 The first time, you will need to format the EEPROM.
 After that, you can add, erase, or copy accounts as you like.
-There are 15 available slots (chosen to fit what can be selected with chording key-presses on a 4 key NeoKey keypad).
+There are 4 available slots (one for each key of a 4-key NeoKey keypad).

 This is an example of how it might look to use the menu: